 First you should mark a Baseline of your Website

 First you need to know about the current status of your website.
 Get the baseline data of your website from Webpage analysis tools.
 There are many Webpage analysis tools available online for free.
 I would recommend you to get your PageSpeed Score from Google PageSpeed Insights, GTmetrix and Pingdom.
-Your PageSpeed Scores will be in form of given below pictures.

 Take a look on your PageSpeed Scores and note down the Page Size, Load time and Number of Requests, I prefer Pingdom for these results.
 All you need to do is reduce your Page Size and Number of Requests because this is directly related to your Page Load Time.